 The timeless and exotic country of Japan is always in the top-ten lists of travelers around the world.
 With beautiful landscapes and giant entertainment industry, there is no short of fun and exciting to see or to do in the Land of the Rising Sun.

-However, amidst the lively and vibrant life in Japan, there still exist historic corners in the country that exudes a timeless and solemn silence which stands as proofs of the country’s glorious, turbulent, yet resilient history.
-The Himeji Castle in Osaka, in all its splendor, is one of such places, and it is a must-see destination for travelers who would love to delve into the country’s rich and complex history.
+However, amidst the lively and vibrant life in Japan, there still exist historic corners in the country that exudes a timeless and solemn silence, which stands as proof of the country’s glorious, turbulent, yet resilient history.
+The Himeji Castle in Japan, in all its splendor, is one such place, and it is a must-see destination for travelers who would love to delve into the country’s rich and complex history.

 This enchanting castle is also commonly known as Hakuro-jo or Shirasagi-jo (“White Egret Castle” or “White Heron Castle”) because of its distinguished white exterior and resemblance to a bird taking flight.
-Truly a sight to behold, it was a complete highlight of my time in Japan – up there with the Zao Fox Park, Tokyo Robot Restaurant and Imperial Village of Nasu.
+Indeed a sight to behold, it was a complete highlight of my time in Japan – up there with the Zao Fox Park, Tokyo Robot Restaurant, and Imperial Village of Nasu.

 And in a jam-packed country like Japan with so many highlights, that is no small feat…